Endpoints

 Table of contents

 The included SirenFormatter will build required links to other routes.
-At startup all routes attributed with:
+At startup all routes attributed with the following will be placed in an internal register:

-This means that for every HypermediaObject there must be a route with matching type.
-Example from the demo project CustomerRootController:
+This means that for every HTO there must be a route with matching type.

 public ActionResult GetRootDocument()